This is a walkthrough on how to get various modding tools to work on Linux by using Steam and Proton.

 Launch HD2MM through Steam

 At this point, the HD2MM window should appear and work as it does on Windows.
 The only difference is the file pathing.
+It should look something like this.

 From this point on, follow the regular guides on how to use HD2MM.